ccsosa/Interpolate-Genetic-diversity/README.md

 # Interpolate-Genetic-diversity (MACROGENETICS)
-This repo contains an example of how to interpolate expected Heterozygosity using bioclimatics variable and genetic data from GenDivRange for Beta vulgaris.
+This repo contains an example of how to interpolate expected Heterozygosity using bioclimatics variable and genetic data from GenDivRange for Beta vulgaris (sugar beet) in Spain, France, Portugal and Morocco.